“Marseille of our Mediterranean”

 For years, immigrant Poles of the Divine Mercy Polish Mission had to drive to the cafeteria of Montini Catholic High School in Lombard to celebrate Catholic mass in Polish, and be able to observe the rituals peculiar to their national church, such as bringing baskets of sausages, eggs and other items to church on Holy Saturday to be blessed as part of the Easter traditions.
 Re-enacting the ancient tradition to the immigrant, they plan to build a church of their own; the difference is, this new church going up on Swift Road near North Avenue in unincorporated Du Page County on the edge of Lombard and Glen Ellyn.

-However, the experience of these peoples was, and is, remarkably similar to their counterparts in the city.
-(Of course, many suburban ethnics were once in the city, and either moved out as they moved up, or because the city annexed their once-independent communities.)
-For example, the tendency to settle in enclaves was nearly as marked as in the city.
-These accreted around factories at first; this was the case with the Mexican settlements in Aurora, Joliet, and Blue Island; Waukegan is some 4 percent Mexican and Mexican American.
+Nonetheless, the experience of suburban ethnics is remarkably similar to their counterparts in the city.
+For one thing, the tendency to settle in enclaves was nearly as marked as in the city.
+These settlements accreted around factories at first; this was the case with the Mexican settlements in Aurora, Joliet, and Blue Island; Waukegan is some four percent Mexican and Mexican American.
 These days the factories are in towns such Arlington Heights and Bensenville, and they too have attracted Mexican workers and their families.

 At the same time, their story is alike that of their un-hyphenated neighbors as well.
 As ethnic families acquired means, they moved to the suburbs in search of better homes and schools, more greenery and space, less crime.
 The settlement along the North Shore around World War I of German Jews for example was a phenomenon of the affluent, but after World War II a mass migration from Rogers Parks and other city neighborhoods began, until today probably three-fourths of the region’s Jewish residents are suburbanites, most of them in the more affluent northern suburbs.